mjordan/7x_claw_migration_over_REST/README.md

 * `vpl:collection` to your source collection's PID
 * `islandora:sp_basic_image` to the content model you want to restrict the query to.
 You should probaby not change this content model.

+The value of the `rows` request parameter determines how many objects are migarated, so feel free to change that too.

 Line 35 defines the node ID of the destination collection.
-To find this value, view your destination collection and get the value in the URL, e.g., `node/40`.

-In line 35, change `40` to your destination collection's node ID:
+To find this value, in your CLAW instance, view your destination collection and get the value in the URL, e.g., `node/40`.
+Then, in line 35 of the configuration file, change `40` to your destination collection's node ID:

 `field_memberof: '40'`